- Workplace autonomy: What it is — and isn’t

 Once goals are set, employees need the right necessary resources and tools to complete their tasks and make progress.
 Train managers to provide regular feedback that helps employees measure progress and make adjustments, rather than nitpicking or micromanaging them.

 When emphasizing performance outcomes, be careful about the incentives you’re creating, even inadvertently.
 This is where accountability is critically important for HR, managers, and employees.
 The 2016 Wells Fargo scandal, when employees opened millions of fraudulent accounts to achieve their sales goals, is an extreme example of the dangers of prioritizing performance outcomes without the right constraints and proper feedback.
+This left millions of customers who needed identity theft protection with their personal and financial information at risk.

 When granting employees autonomy to work how they work best, promote transparency through regular check-ins with managers.
 These conversations empower managers to understand how their employees are doing, intervene when necessary, and remove roadblocks